Menu

 1. contractual clauses between the controller or processor and the controller, processor or the recipient of the personal data in the third country or international organisation; or

-2. provisions to be inserted into administrative arrangements between public authorities or bodies which include enforceable and effective data subject rights.
+2. provisions to be inserted into administrative arrangements between a public body and another relevant person or persons which include enforceable and effective data subject rights.

 5. […]